 And crazy enough, most of the time, the answer is, oh, just my iPhone.
-I do have a proper DSLR now but for the first three years of my travels and Instagram journey, I was rocking iPhone or GoPro only and doing just fine.
+I do have a proper DSLR now (a Nikon D5600) but for the first three years of my travels and Instagram journey, I was rocking iPhone or GoPro only and doing just fine.
 Sure, now I rock a variety of different travel lenses, but the truth is, taking the actual photo is only a small portion of the process that goes towards putting it on Instagram or publishing it on my website.
 Although editing can be time-consuming, I’m going to tell you how I edit my photos in Lightroom using as few steps as possible.
 Editing is how you take a generic picture that could be anyone’s and transform into something that you created.

 Obviously, taking the photo itself is massively important.
 But just being honest, as a photographer who focuses mostly on static landscapes, nature, and travel attractions, there’s not much variety between your photos and what other people can take.
 You don’t have as much control as you would if you were directing a model or shooting a portrait.

 What I’m trying to say is, you and another person can stand in the same exact spot and take the same exact picture of the Eiffel Tower.
 How you edit it is what makes it yours.
 Editing is how you personalize your photos and give it an identity.
 Two people can take the same picture but it is highly, highly unlikely that they will edit it the same way.